 …But wait!
 Data scientists measure all sorts of metrics.

-Of course, data scientists will closely monitor metrics such as RMSE, F1 scores, or correlation coefficients.
-Such metrics are critical to answer “How well is the model performing?” but by themselves cannot answer questions such as “How well is my project progressing?” or “Will my project make an impact?”
+Of course, they will closely monitor data science metrics and KPIs such as RMSE, F1 scores, or correlation coefficients.
+Such metrics are critical to answer “How well is the model performing?” but by themselves cannot answer questions such as:

 …So how do you measure data science project performance?

 The answer is not straight-forward.
 Just as different model accuracy metrics measure different types of models, different project management metrics can help measure different teams, projects, and environments.
 Ten of these are discussed below.